-The leaves, with their magnificent color, shape, and size, give the plant the unique place in our hearts and homes that it deserves.
+The leaves, with their magnificent color, shape, and size, give the plant the unique place it deserves in our hearts and homes.

-Besides water, CO2, and light, the soil that it is living in plays a crucial role in how well your Monstera deliciosa thrives.
+Besides water, CO2, and light, the soil it lives in is crucial to how well your Monstera deliciosa thrives.

 What Is the Best Soil for Monstera deliciosa?

 The best soil for Monstera deliciosa is an airy aroid mix containing ½ portion of your regular potting mix, ¼ compost, and ¼ perlite.
-You have to choose a soil mix that can closely mimic the plant’s natural growing conditions.
-Look for a well-draining, nutrient-rich mix with peat and compost.
-The mix may vary according to your climate.
+Choose a soil mix that closely resembles the plant’s natural growing conditions.
+Look for a well-draining, nutrient-rich mix.
+The ide mix varies according to your climate.